netconstructor/geocat-1/docs/eng/users/source/admin/configuration/index.rst

 .. figure:: web-config-name-organization.png

 - configure feedback email address, SMTP host and SMTP port.
-The feedback email address will be sent an email when a new user registers.
+The feedback email address will be sent an email when a new user registers and requests a profile other than 'Registered User'.
 An example of how to config these fields in the system configuration form is:

 .. figure:: web-config-options-feedback.png

-- check the box, enable user self-registration in the Authentication section of the system configuration form:
+- check the box, enable user self-registration in the Authentication section of the system configuration form as follows:

 .. figure:: web-config-authentication-self-registration-checked.png